 Talk us through your average day

-When I opened the store, I gave myself permission to let things flow and to prioritise my self care.
+When I opened the store in 2019, I gave myself permission to let things flow and to prioritise my self care.
 In the past I've been prone to being an extreme workaholic and that resulted in multiple burnouts leading to business failures and even losing a job.
 So this time round, for the business' health and mine, I told myself to take it slow, and do it on my own terms.
 So because of that, I give myself the luxury of waking up later in the morning, about 7.30/8am.
-Then go for a lovely morning walk and listen to podcasts (I'm bingeing Mark Groves' podcasts right now); I take my time getting ready and head in to open the shop at 10am.
+Then go for a lovely morning walk and listen to podcasts (I'm bingeing The Tim Ferris Show right now); I take my time getting ready and then begin work at 10am.
 My day from there usually pivots around priorities and inspiration.
 There'll be days I have a plan set out for admin work, and yet all I want to do is design.
 I usually follow those inspired days because bookkeeping can always be done when I'm not feeling inspired to create!
-I eat my lunch from Botanica in Teneriffe, and spend the day listening to music and chatting to my beautiful customers.
-I've recently employed staff, and we're working on scaling the business, so my days at the moment are revolving around meetings with my digital strategist and really understanding how to scale things properly.

 How do you deal with a creative block/funk, and what gets your back on your A-game?